ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

             - --args
     ```

-    Important.
-The debugger which will collect segmentation fault should run in:

-    - background
+    It is important that the debugging tool should be run as a background task, and with the
-    - with option to enable pass to executable binary additional arguments
+    option to pass additional arguments to the test executable.

 ## `:release_build` Configuring a release build